-End of Week 1 100% refund End of Week 2 80% refund End of Week 3 60% refund End of Week 4 40% refund End of Week 5 20% refund
+End of Week 1 100% refund End of Week 2 75% refund End of Week 3 50% refund

-Refunds for summer sessions or sessions less than a full term will be prorated.
 The following fees are not refundable: enrollment fee, course materials and laboratory fees, and books purchased through the bookstore.

 No refunds will be made if a student is suspended or dismissed for disciplinary reasons.